Disassembly & Assembly of heads.

-IF you use Hylomar, & with some others, warm the tube of the stuff so it's brushable (or finger-tip-able).
+IF you use Hylomar, & with some others, warm the tube of the stuff somewhat so it's brushable (or finger-tip-able).
 The film must be very thin & relatively even.
-There can't be ANY brush bristles left on the surface.
-There have been a few problems using Hylomar, the sealing fails, usually after some longish period of time, possibly due to application.
-Hylomar is generally a bit safer however, if a tiny wee bit gets into the oiling system from a slight over-exhuberant amount at the top studs.
+There must not be ANY brush bristles left on the surface.
+There have been a few problems using Hylomar, the sealing fails, usually after some longish period of time, possibly due to imperfect application.
+Hylomar is a bit safer however, than many other sealants, if a tiny wee bit gets into the oiling system from a slight over-exuberant amount at the top studs.
 Most of us are now using a more modern sealant.
-Please refer to the following article for recommendations on cylinder base sealants & applying them: http://bmwmotorcycletech.info/chemicalsetc.htm
+Please refer to the following article for recommendations on cylinder base sealants & applying them:

-If your cylinder uses the very large O-ring at the base, NOW, NOT EARLIER, is the time to oil it, using your finger, using engine oil.
+If your cylinder (1979+, usually) uses the very large O-ring at the base, now, not earlier, is the time to oil it, using your finger, using engine oil.
 I also NOW oil the small O-rings at the top two studs at the engine case.
 Within a minute or three, push the cylinder fully home.
-Don't extend this time to hours, as the O-rings may expand.
+Don't extend this time to hours, as the O-rings might expand.
 Do not delay, go to the next step:

-Next, install the head gasket so the writing faces you, (double check that there is NO gasket covering ANY portion of the head pushrod tube holes ...if there is, the gasket is reversed, no matter the writing faces!), & install the heads & well-oiled rocker arm bushes/bearings, without delay.
-I bring up the head tightening with a bit of bias on the bottom two nuts of the rocker assemblies, as, otherwise, the push rod rubbers act a bit as a canting, angular, spring.
+Next, install the head gasket so the writing faces you, (double check that there is no gasket covering any portion of the head pushrod tube holes ...if there is, the gasket is reversed, no matter the writing faces!), & install the heads & well-oiled rocker arm bushes/bearings, without delay.
+I do the head tightening with a bit of bias to the bottom two nuts of the rocker assemblies; as, otherwise, the push rod rubbers act a bit like a canting (angular), spring.

 Torque the the cylinder head in a Cross Pattern, but in a progressive 3-step torque sequence, to 25.0 foot pounds of torque.
 BMW never specified in any detail if the 4 rocker nuts & associated studs are to have oiled threads, or not, when assembling & tightening the 6 nuts per cylinder head.
 I, however, will tell you.
 You SHOULD oil the 4 rocker arm stud threads (on each cylinder head) & also oil the nuts threads ....before screwing on the nut.
 If they ever squeak during tightening or loosening, remove, oil, re-torque.
 If you oil those two nuts, do it skimpily.
-It is not absolutely necessary to have any oil on the threads on those two head nuts, located at 12:00 and 6:00, although a trace of oil film is fine on them... and that IS what I DO ...either a scant ONE drop on the stud threads before I put the nuts on, or, I use a slight bit of oil in the solvent when I am cleaning the threads.
+It is not absolutely necessary to have any oil on the threads on the two head nuts, located at 12:00 and 6:00, although a trace of oil film is fine on them ...and that IS what I DO ...either a scant ONE drop on the stud threads before I put the nuts on, or, I simply have a slight bit of oil in the solvent when I am cleaning the threads.

-Tighten the 6 nuts holding the head & cylinder EVENLY & in a cross pattern.
+Tighten the 6 nuts holding the head & cylinder evenly & in a cross pattern.
 DO ONLY ON A COOL ENGINE.
-Once the cylinder is pretty well up to the engine then be sure to 'stage' the torque settings, perhaps first at a vew ftlbs, then 11 ftlbs and then 18 ftlbs.
+Once the cylinder is pretty well up to the engine then be sure to 'stage' the torque settings, perhaps first at a few ftlbs, then 11 ftlbs and then 18 ftlbs.
 Do that in the same cross pattern.
 Do NOT go directly to the final 25 ftlbs value.
-The final torque setting varies officially by year and cylinder type, but if you use 26.0 ftlbs as an ABSOLUTE MAXIMUM for ALL BMW airheads, and try for 25, that IS my recommendation for EVERY Airhead, no matter the year or model.
+The final torque setting varies officially by year and cylinder type, but if you use 26.0 ftlbs as an ABSOLUTE MAXIMUM for ALL BMW airheads, and try for 25 ftlbs, that is my recommendation for all Airhead, no matter the year or model.
 I set my known-good wrench to 25 ftlbs for the final tightening.
 I suggest you disregard any advice in literature that, especially on the old iron sleeve cylinders, says to use 29-31 ftlbs.
 DO NOT EXCEED an absolute maximum of a true 26.
 BE SURE your torque wrench is accurate.

 DO NOT USE a torque wrench of quite high maximum available setting.
-Use of such as a 150 ftlb maximum setting torque wrench will result in probable poor accuracy at a much lower setting like 25.
-A 75 ftlb maximum torque wrench is what you probably should have, and should be using.
-Besides the inaccuracy at low settings for high limits torque wrenches, there is another problem with them. ....many torque wrenches have an extremely soft 'feel' or 'click' at low settings.
-I have seen folks set a wrench to maybe 11 or 12 or so and put a LOT of torque on those six head nuts ...beyond the 26 ftlb max ...simply because they did not know what to feel for.
+Use of such as a 150 ftlb maximum setting torque wrench will result in probable poor accuracy at the much lower setting like 25.
+A 75 ftlb maximum torque wrench is what you probably should be using.
+Besides the inaccuracy at low settings for high limits torque wrenches, there is another problem with them.
+Many torque wrenches have an extremely soft 'feel' or 'click' at low settings.
+I have seen folks put a LOT of torque on those six head nuts ...beyond the 26 ftlb max ...simply because they did not know what to feel for.
 If you do not know how your torque wrench feels, test it on something other than your top end nuts!
 Put the square drive into your bench vise, and feel and listen for the click.